MartijnBruzzese/ModelHaven-Studio/POSITION_PAPERS/ETHICS/EN/ETHICAL_FOUNDATION/table_of_contents.md

-# UCSF — Ethical Foundations for Consent-Centered AI Systems
+# Ethical Foundations for Consent-Centered AI Systems

 ## Table of Contents